-Homebuilding Mid Atlantic - Virginia, West Virginia, Maryland, Delaware and Washington, D.C.
-Homebuilding North East - New Jersey and eastern Pennsylvania Homebuilding Mid East - New York, Ohio, western Pennsylvania, Indiana, Illinois and Kentucky Homebuilding South East - North Carolina, South Carolina, Florida and Tennessee
+Mid Atlantic: Maryland, Virginia, West Virginia, Delaware and Washington, D.C.

+North East: New Jersey and eastern Pennsylvania

+Mid East: New York, Ohio, western Pennsylvania, Indiana and Illinois South East: North Carolina, South Carolina, Tennessee and Florida

-Homebuilding profit before tax includes all revenues and income generated from the sale of homes, less the cost of homes sold, selling, general and administrative expenses, and a corporate capital allocation charge.
-The corporate capital allocation charge eliminates in consolidation, is based on the segment's average net assets employed, and is charged using a consistent methodology in the periods presented.
+Homebuilding profit before tax includes all revenues and income generated from the sale of homes, less the cost of homes sold, selling, general and administrative expenses and a corporate capital allocation charge.
+The corporate capital allocation charge is eliminated in consolidation, is based on the segment's average net assets employed and is charged using a consistent methodology in the periods presented.
 The corporate capital allocation charged to the operating segment allows the Chief Operating Decision Maker ("CODM") to determine whether the operating segment's results are providing the desired rate of return after covering the Company's cost of capital.
-In addition, certain assets including goodwill and intangible assets, and consolidation adjustments as discussed further below, are not allocated to the operating segments as those assets are not included in the operating segment's corporate capital allocation charge, nor in the CODM's evaluation of the operating segment's performance.
+In addition, certain assets, including goodwill and intangible assets and consolidation adjustments as discussed further below, are not allocated to the operating segments as those assets are neither included in the operating segment's corporate capital allocation charge, nor in the CODM's evaluation of the operating segment's performance.
 The Company records charges on contract land deposits when it is determined that it is probable that recovery of the deposit is impaired.
 For segment reporting purposes, impairments on contract land deposits are charged to the operating segment upon the determination to terminate a finished lot purchase agreement with the developer, or to restructure a lot purchase agreement resulting in the forfeiture of the deposit.
 Mortgage banking profit before tax consists of revenues generated from mortgage financing, title insurance and closing services, less the costs of such services and general and administrative costs.
-Mortgage banking operations are not charged a capital allocation charge.
+Mortgage banking operations are not charged a corporate capital allocation charge.

 In addition to the corporate capital allocation and contract land deposit impairments discussed above, the other reconciling items between segment profit and consolidated profit before tax include unallocated corporate overhead (including all management incentive compensation), equity-based compensation expense, consolidation adjustments and external corporate interest expense.
 NVR's overhead functions, such as accounting, treasury, human resources, etc., are centrally performed and the costs are not allocated to the Company's operating segments.
 Consolidation adjustments consist of such items necessary to convert the reportable segments' results, which are predominantly maintained on a cash basis, to a full accrual basis for external financial statement presentation purposes, and are not allocated to the Company's operating segments.
 Likewise, equity-based compensation expense is not charged to the operating segments.
-External corporate interest expense is primarily comprised of interest charges on the Company's 3.95% Senior Notes due 2022 and is not charged to the operating segments because the charges are included in the corporate capital allocation discussed above.
+External corporate interest expense is primarily comprised of interest charges on the Company's 3.95% Senior Notes due 2022 (the "Senior Notes") and is not charged to the operating segments because the charges are included in the corporate capital allocation discussed above.

-Notes to Condensed Consolidated Financial Statements (dollars in thousands except per share data)
+NVR, Inc.Notes to Condensed Consolidated Financial Statements

+(dollars in thousands) (unaudited)